-Our Careers programme runs from Year 7 to Year 13 and will prepare students well for life after they leave the school.
+Our Careers programme runs from Year 7 to Year 13 and prepares students well for life after they leave the school.
 It has been designed to align with the eight Gatsby Benchmarks which have been recognised by the government as outlining the requirements of an excellent careers programme.

-Students will have many encounters with employers and will learn about the different careers and the various routes into these careers.
-It will help students to find the career that suits them and prepare them to follow their desired path.
-Students will learn about the different work sectors and will challenge the various stereotypes and discrimination that exists in the world of work.
-Students will learn how to take responsibility for their own career by planning for the future.
-They will learn how to create an effective CV and will learn useful skills such as developing a professional and successful interview technique.
-The programme will support pupils through each of the transitions they will face such as choosing Year 9 options and deciding what to do after Year 11 and after Year 13.
-Students will complete a week of work experience in Year 12.
+Students have many encounters with employers and learn about the different careers and the various routes into these careers.
+It helps students to find the careers that suit them and prepare them to follow their desired path.
+Students learn about the different work sectors and are taught to challenge the various stereotypes and discrimination that exists in the world of work.
+Students learn how to take responsibility for their own career by planning for the future.
+They learn how to create an effective CV and learn useful skills such as developing a professional and successful interview technique.
+The programme supports pupils through each of the transitions they face such as choosing Year 9 options and deciding what to do after Year 11 and after Year 13.
+Students have an experience of the workplace in year 9 and complete a week of work experience in Year 12.

 Our Careers programme is comprised of the following: